dunhamsteve/newt/README.md

 The repository is tagging `.newt` files as Agda to convince github to highlight them.

+There is a web playground at https://dunhamsteve.github.io/newt.
+The top left corner has a dropdown with some samples.
+At the moment, it shows generated code, but doesn't execute it.

 ## Building

 There is a `Makefile` that builds both chez and javascript versions.
 They end up in `build/exec` as usual.
 I've also added a `pack.toml`, so `pack build` also works.

 There is a vscode extension in `newt-vscode`.
 Running `make vscode` will build and install it.
 The extension expects `build/exec/newt` to exist in the workspace.
 And `make test` will run a few black box tests.
-Currently it simply checks return codes, since the output is in flux.
+Currently it simply checks return codes, since the output format is in flux.

+The web playground is in playground.
+- `npm install` will pull down dependencies.
+- `./build` will build the web workers and install sample files (`make` must be run in root first).
+- `npx vite` will run the dev server.

 ## Overview